We spend dozens of hours (sometimes hundreds of hours) testing music gear to distill it all down into easy-to-read guides.

 In exchange for the time of our reviewers, our partner links generate a small kickback to MSCGR.

-You’ll notice we mostly link to Amazon.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This is because no matter what piece of gear we review, we can almost always find it on Amazon and provide a link.
 Even if a particular piece of music gear is out of stock, Amazon kindly notifies you when it is back in stock, or at the very least, when you can expect to see it in stock again.

 If you regularly buy music gear from one of our partners, simply click through on their link below before making your purchase.

 We like Amazon Prime.
 Most of my friends and reviewers on this site regularly use it to call in products for testing right here at MSCGR.

 You can get a free trial of Amazon Prime by clicking our partner link below:

 Reverb is another marketplace specializing in music gear only.
 We love their passion and selection of both new and used music gear for studio and live performance:

 Lately we’ve been seeing a lot more new instruments and music gear on eBay.
 Signing up is easy.
 We keep an eye on special deals and closeouts on our favorite items: